-Those who have taken drugs will eventually ask themselves a question.
+Those who have taken drugs will eventually ask themselves some questions.

-“Will I ever feel normal again?”
+“Will I ever feel normal again?” or “Can my brain recover from drugs?”
 There are many factors that will determine the rate at which your body heals, so you should make sure to understand that before you get frustrated with your healing.
-It took time to cause the damage, and it will take time to reverse it as well.
+It took time to cause the brain damage from drugs, and it will take time to reverse it as well.

 First, think about the factors that will determine how long it will be before you feel normal.
 They could include:

 - The length of time you took the drug

 - The type of drug you were on

 - Your ability to go to therapy and/or group meetings